ostcar/topic/README.md

 A topic can be created with: `top := topic.New()`.

-To publish one or more values, use: `top.Add("info1", "info2")`.
+To publish one or more values, use: `top.Publish("info1", "info2")`.

-To receive values for the first time use: `id, values, err := top.Get(ctx, 0)`.
-The first value is a numeric id, it is needed for for next call of `top.Get()`.
-The second argument is a list of all strings that where published in this topic.
+To receive values for the first time use: `id, values, err := top.Retrive(ctx, 0)`.
+The first value is a numeric id, it is needed for for next call of `top.Retrive()`.
+The second argument is a list of all strings that where published by this topic.

-To receive newer values, use `id, values, err = top.Get(ctx, id)`.
-It returns all values that added after the given `id`.
+To receive newer values, use `id, values, err = top.Retrive(ctx, id)`.
+It returns all values that published after the given `id`.

 A topic is save for concurrent use.